 in Radio Telephony.
 First to broadcast music and opera.
-1908 equipped the 24 battleships and destroyers of Admiral Evans for their historic roundthe-world cruise.
+1908 equipped the 24 battleships and destroyers of Admiral Evans for their historic round-the-world cruise.
 1913 incorporated De Forest Radio Tel. & Tel.
 Co., which developed the audion amplifier and oscillator for commercial purposes.
 These De Forest devices completely revolutionized the radio art and made possible the Bell Tel.
 Transcontinental System.
-He was the father of radio broadcasting and all radio broadcasting apparatus is built upon his audion inventions.
+He was the father of radio broadcasting and all radio broadcasting apparatus is built upon his audion in-Since 1919 he has devoted ventions.
 Since 1919 he has devoted his attention to the phonofilm, photographing sound waves directly on motion picture film.
 Pres. of the De Forest Phonofilms, Inc.; Dir. of De Forest Phonofilms, Ltd., London.
-1921, Awarded Cross of Legion of Honor by the French Govt. in appreciation rendered by audion to the Allies during the war.
-1922 awarded Elliott Cresson The same ideas hold when the generator has more than two poles: it this case a full 360 electrical degrees is taken to represent the armature motion from across two adjacent pairs of poles, so that a complete cycle of voltage or current is generated.
+1921, Awarded Cross of Legion of Honor by the French Cout in appreciation reports. the French Govt. in appreciation rendered by audion to the Allies during the war.
+1922 awarded Elliott Cresson

+The same ideas hold when the generator has more than two poles in this case a full 360 electrical degrees is taken to represent the armature motion from across two adjacent pairs of poles, so that a complete cycle of voltage or current is generated.
 In a four pole machine, therefore, a full revolution of the armature could be represented by 2 x 360 or 720 electrical degrees.
 This corresponds to 2 complete cycles.
 Or, looking at it the other way, 360 electrical degrees would represent a half revolution of the armature wire.

-DEIONIZATION-The action of returning a mass of gas that has become ionized (breaking up of the atoms of gas into positive and negative ions, being the elements to which and to whose motion, under the action of electric forces, is supposed to be due their electric conductivity) to its original state.
+DEIONIZATION-The action of returning a mass of gas that has become ionized (breaking up of the atoms of gas into positive and negative ions being the elements to which and to whose motion, under the action of electric forces, is supposed to be due their electric conductivity) to its orige. their electric conductivity) to its original state.
 In the case of a spark gap (q.v.) the ionization creates a conductive path which remains after the actual spark has passed, thus preventing sharply defined oscillations.
 There are various methods of deionization, including cooling, absorption, air-blast or magnetic field, all tending to deionize or place the spark gap in its previous condition to prevent an arc from following the discharge.
 This action is also known as quenching.
 (See Quenched Gap.)

-- DELTA-The fourth letter in the Greek alphabet.
-The capital letter delta $(\Delta)$ is used as a symbol for delta connection of three phase alternating current generators or transformers.
-The small or lower case delta $(\delta)$ is used as a symbol for Logarithmic decrement.
-(See Decrement, also Delta Connection.) - DELTA CONNECTION- $\Delta$ In a three phase alternating current generator, where three coils are mounted symmetrically around a shaft rotating in a magnetic field, the connection or grouping of the windings is called delta after the Greek letter which the grouping somewhat resembles.
+DELTA-The fourth letter in the Greek alphabet.
+The capital letter delta (Δ) is used as a symbol for delta connection of three phase alternating current generators or transformers.
+The small or lower case delta (δ) is used as a symbol for Logarithmic decrement.
+(See Decrement, also Delta Connection.)

+DELTA CONNECTION-Δ In a three phase alternating current generator, where three coils are mounted symmetrically around a shaft rotating in a magnetic field, the connection or grouping of the windings is called delta after the Greek letter which the grouping somewhat resembles.
 The illustration shows delta grouping in a three phase system.
 The sum of the instantaneous Electromotive Forces of the three coils is zero, or in other words the sum of the Electromotive Forces of any two coils is equal and opposite to that of the other coil, the line voltage thus being equal to the phase voltage.
 (See Alternator, Polyphase.)